ytakefuji/openai/README.md

 # openai
 There are two types of dialog AI systems: online interactive dialog AI via browser and terminal command AI in batch style.
 To use terminal command AI, their settings are required respectively.

-This repository will introduce three types of dialog AI: ChatGPT-3 with Openai, EdgeGPT with Microsoft and Google Bard.
+This repository will introduce three types of dialog AI systems: ChatGPT-3 with Openai, EdgeGPT with Microsoft and Google Bard.

 The following links are online interactive dialog AI systems via browser: